 Are you tired of just walking into a room or arena and shooting everything in sight?
 Bored with measuring success by having the biggest gun or fastest trigger finger?
 Do you like your killing more quiet, subtle and tactical?

-Ported to the Mac by Feral Interactive and available on both Steam and the Mac App Store, Hitman places you in the shoes of Agent 47, a genetically engineered hitman designed to take on the toughest jobs requiring both stealth and deadly cunning.
+Ported to macOS by Feral Interactive, Hitman places you in the shoes of Agent 47, a genetically engineered hitman designed to take on the toughest jobs requiring both stealth and deadly cunning.
 Having gone rogue from your agency to protect a girl, you’ll need all your skills to complete a wide variety of missions and unravel the mystery surrounding her.

 Enter Hitman: Absolution